Bio Booster Armor Guyver: Anime

-Guyver: Out of Control
+Guyver: Out of Control (1986)

 Guyver: Out of Control is a 1986 short horror original video animation based on the manga.
 It was produced in Japan by Bandai, Studio Live, Network, Animate and Movic and in association with AIC, Artland, Studio Victory, Wave and Only For A Lite.
 It was released in the U.S. and Canada in 1993 by L.A.
 Hero under the Dark Image Entertainment label.
 It has since been out of print in North America.
 The story follows high school students Shō Fukamachi and Mizuki Segawa who accidentally discover one of three Bio Booster Armor units stolen from the Chronos Corporation.
 When Shō and Mizuki are attacked by a Zoanoid, the unit comes into contact with Shō and bonds with him, transforming him into Guyver I and promptly destroying the Zoanoid assailant.
 Meanwhile, a female Chronos agent named Valcuria acquires a second unit and becomes Guyver II.
 She then abducts Mizuki in order to challenge Shō for the Guyver I unit.
 On Anime News Network, Justin Sevakis called it an "extremely dated piece of pulp that still somehow manages to be fun".

+The Guyver: Bio-Booster Armor (1989-1992)

+The Guyver: Bio-Booster Armor is a 12-episode OVA series based on the first four volumes of the manga.

+Guyver: The Bioboosted Armor (2005-2006)

+Guyver: The Bioboosted Armor is a 26-episode anime series based on the first ten volumes of the manga.

+Live action

+The Guyver (1991)

+The Guyver was released in 1991 and stars Mark Hamill as a supporting character who did not appear in the manga.

+Guyver 2: Dark Hero (1994)

+Guyver 2: Dark Hero was released in 1994 and is the sequel to the 1991 film.